vapor/docs/3.0/docs/sql/overview.md

 This package also integrates deeply with `Codable` and parameter binding to make working with your database fast and secure.

-Vapor's SQL database packages ([PostgreSQL](../postgresql/getting-started.md), [MySQL](../mysql/getting-started.md), and [SQLite](../sqlite/getting-started.md)) are built on top of this library.
+This guide assumes you have already chosen and configured a driver in [SQL &rarr; Getting Started](getting-started.md).
 In some cases, these SQL dialects will have different syntaxes or supported features.
 Be sure to check their API docs for additional functionality.

 ## Connection

 The first step to building a SQL query is getting access to a connection.
 Most often, you will use `withPooledConnection(to:)` followed by your database's `dbid`.

+!!! note
+    Refer to the table in [SQL &rarr; Getting Started](getting-started.md) for your database's default `dbid`.
+    The `dbid` allows you to use multiple databases per application.

 ```swift
 router.get("sql") { req in